Subphanat123457/Cyber-Security/README.md

 HyperText Transport Protocol is an umbrella term that encompasses both HTTP and HTTPS.
 It refers to the set of rules and procedures that govern how data is transmitted between a client and a server over the Internet.

+## DNS denine of service
+A DNS DoS attack occurs when a malicious entity floods a Domain Name System (DNS server) with queries in order to cause it to become unresponsive.
+In response to these queries, the DNS server may return incorrect IP addresses, causing users to connect to incorrect servers.
+As a result, legitimate users may experience reduced access to online services due to misdirected connections.</s>

+## FTP
+File Transfer Protocol (FTP) is a method used by computers to send files back and forth over the internet.
+There are two types of FTP: active and passive.
+Active mode involves the client initiating the connection from its own publicly available address, while passive mode requires the server to establish the connection from its internal private address.

+## SSDP
+Simple Service Discovery Protocol (SSDP) is a networking protocol that enables devices on a local area network to automatically discover services provided by other devices without having to manually configure them.
+The purpose of SSDP is to provide a mechanism for devices to find out about services offered by other devices on a Local Area Network (LAN).
+This can be useful in scenarios such as home automation systems, where devices need to discover whether or not they have compatible partners present in their environment.</s>

+## IPS
+Intrusion Prevention Systems (IPS) are security technologies that monitor network traffic to identify any potential threats before they reach sensitive areas within a computer's operating system.
+They work by analyzing packets of data sent through a network and comparing them against signatures stored in their memory.
+If a match is found, the IPS will generally block the threat rather than allow it to proceed further into the system.

+## IDS
+Intrusion Detection Systems (IDS) operate similarly to IPS but instead of blocking potential threats, they simply alert the system administrator if any suspicious activity is detected.
+The main difference between the two lies in what happens after detection - IDS only notifies whereas IPS takes action based on predefined policies.

+## Firewall
+A firewall is a security device that monitors and controls incoming and outgoing network traffic.
+Its primary function is to filter packets of data passing through a network interface in order to control which programs have access to the network and which do not.

+## Haf back
+Hackers often refer to "backdooring" a system as going "back" because it usually involves finding an existing vulnerability in a system and exploiting it to gain access to the system from behind.
+This technique allows hackers to maintain access even if all other methods of entry are blocked.
+Backdoor techniques involve creating a hidden password or key that grants unauthorized individuals access to the system once they have already gained initial access.

+### endpoint UTP
+Universal Twisted Pair (UTP) cable is a type of copper cable designed for use with Universal Serial Bus (USB) devices.
+It consists of four twisted pairs of copper wire surrounded by insulation, making it more resistant to electromagnetic interference (EMI), radio frequency interference (RFI), and electrical noise.

+## resomenote cypto ware
+CryptoWare is a popular encryption software package developed by RSA Security Inc., a subsidiary of Research In Motion Limited (RIM).
+CryptoWare was first released in 1994 and has since become one of the most widely-used crypt algorithms available for personal computers.
+The algorithm is known for its security strength compared to other algorithms like DES and Triple Data Encryption Algorithm (3DES).
+It uses a combination of Advanced Encryption Standard (AES) and Data Encryption Key (DE Key) technology.</s>